Frequently Asked Questions

 Why should Canadians care about the TWU School of Law controversy?

-It’s been said that if we ban Christian lawyers then we should ban all lawyers—Roman Catholics, Jews, Muslims—whose world views diverge from the secular humanism world views prevailing in society today.
-The TWU School of Law controversy has come to represent a crossroads in Canadian public life.
+It’s been said that if we ban Christian lawyers then we should ban all lawyers—Jews, Muslims, Buddhists, Sikhs, Hindus—whose world views diverge from the secular humanism world views prevailing in society today.
+The TWU School of Law has come to represent a crossroads in Canadian public life.
 It asks: is one truly free to hold a divergent view in a secular humanist society?

 The freedom to believe and to act upon those beliefs is at the core of our Charter of Rights and Freedoms.
 As Canadians, we should care about this issue because it involves upholding the rights and freedoms of minorities, and a just society protects the rights of religious minorities.